-The English Department offers Honors and AP level courses for each grade level of a student's high school career.
+The English Department offers Honors level courses for each grade level of a student's high school career.
 These courses are designed to challenge students above and beyond the rigor provided in other English courses.
 The expectations for student progress and achievement in these courses are highly demanding.
 Acceptance in the program will be based on teacher and school recommendation.
-There will be required Summer Reading for both Honors and AP.
+There will be required Summer Reading for English Honors classes.